Laos Travel FAQ

 What are Laos’s major international airports?

-Laos’ two busiest international airports: • Luang Prabang International Airport in Luang Prabang
+Laos’s two busiest international airports: • Luang Prabang International Airport (LPQ) in Luang Prabang

 What are the best months to visit Laos?

-• The best time to visit Laos is in the dry season from October to late February when the weather is warm and dry throughout the country, with temperatures ranging from 15 to 30 degrees C.
+The best time to visit Laos is in the dry season from October to late February when the weather is warm and dry throughout the country, with temperatures ranging from 15 to 30°C.

-• River travel is best between November & January when the Mekong River has high enough water levels for easy passage along Laos’ waterway.
+River travel is best between November & January when the Mekong River has high enough water levels for easy passage along the waterway

-• The wet/ rainy season lasts from May to late August, with temperatures ranging from 27 degrees to 36 degrees.
+The wet/ rainy season lasts from May to late August, with temperatures ranging from 27 to 36°C.

 What are the current Covid-19 and Visa policies in Laos?